Seminole County License Hearing Guide

 After Criminal Case Concludes

-• Provide proof of completion of any court-ordered DUI Alcohol or Drug Use Risk Reduction Program (DUI school).
+• Classes/Programs: You may need to complete a DUI Alcohol or Drug Use Risk Reduction Program (DUI school) to reinstate your license.

 Special Programs